Wheatlands (Sevierville, Tennessee): Structures

-Original structures at Wheatlands include the mansion house (rebuilt around 1825 after a fire), a smokehouse, the summer kitchen with dining hall, and loom house.
+Original structures at Wheatlands include the mansion house (rebuilt around 1825 after a fire), a smokehouse, a summer kitchen with a dining hall, and a loom house.
 A second storage shed and barn have been added more recently.
 The distillery burned in the late 1930s.
-The original house, made of clapboard with a large front porch, burned in 1824, and was rebuilt in 1825.
-Wheatlands is a 2-story, 5-bay brick house with a 1.5-story kitchen and dining room wing attached to the rear to form an "L" shape.
+The original house, made of clapboard with a large front porch, burned in 1824 and was rebuilt in 1825.

+The mansion is a 2-story, 5-bay brick house with a 1.5-story kitchen and dining room wing attached to the rear to form an "L" shape.
 The house is designed in the Federal style, although a Queen Anne-style front porch was added as well as Queen Anne Windows in 1889.
-The brickwork on the house's front facade uses a Flemish bond, and the brickwork on the sides and rear uses common bond.
+The brickwork on the front facade uses a Flemish bond, and the brickwork on the sides and rear uses common bond.
 A brick cornice encircles the house.
 The interior of the house retains most of its original design elements, which include hand-planed railings and windows.
-The mantel designs were based on Adamesque models in patternbooks, and include hand-carved details and entablatures.
+The mantel designs were based on Adamesque models in patternbooks and include hand-carved details and entablatures.
 The house is based on a central floor plan, rather than a parlor hall floor plan which was more typical of the period.

-A frame storage shed built sometime around 1825 still stands a few feet behind the house.
-The shed, which has beaded weatherboarding, may have once housed a distillery, an ice house, or a loom house.
-The smokehouse at Wheatlands dates to the first half of the 19th century, and is constructed of hewn logs with a board and batten door.
+A frame storage shed built sometime around 1825 stands a few feet behind the house.
+The shed, which has beaded clapboard, may have once housed a distillery, an ice house, or a loom house.
+The smokehouse dates to the first half of the 19th century and is constructed of hewn logs with a batten door.